Government regulation and policy change are some of the biggest threats to an organization's ability to thrive.

 What will happen if you miss something?
 Can your organization afford the repercussions if you’re blindsided by an ordinance that cripples your business model or destroys your profit margins?

-In 2021, the only way to effectively monitor local policy change is with an automated software tool.
+The most effective way to monitor local policy change is with an automated software tool.
 If you’re not proactively monitoring local policy, you’re at risk of getting surprised by adverse changes to local policy, and you’re missing the opportunity to improve the external environment through political advocacy.